 The National Council for Therapeutic Recreation Certification oversees application and testing processes for the Certified Therapeutic Recreation Specialist exam.
 There are over 16,000 certificants internationally, with most of those in North America.
 Students from the WCU Recreational Therapy Program meet all eligibility requirements to sit for this exam upon satisfactory completion of the major program of study.
 The Program includes a 15 week, 600 hour exam with a credentialed recreational therapist.
-In 2018, 90.9% of first-time test takers from the WCU RT Program passed the exam, compared to 86.5% nationally.
+From 2019-2021, 89.1% of first-time test takers from the WCU RT Program passed the exam, compared to 86.3% nationally.

 Clinical Performance Appraisal

 Upon completion of the internship, credentialed supervisors rate student interns on their clinical competency for Recreational Therapy practice.
-In the spring of 2019, 18 interns were evaluated.
-Ten students received exceeds expectations (5/5) and eight received above expectations (4/5).
+In academic year 2021-2022, 28 interns were evaluated.
+The average score on the Clinical Performance Appraisal Summary was 4.36/5.0 – above expectations.
+All students achieved expectations and met eligibility for national certification and state licensure.
 We did not have any students who were deemed average or below expectations in clinical performance, and continually receive positive feedback from our clinical supervisors on the readiness of our students.

 Western Carolina University recreational therapy undergraduates are eagerly sought by clinical agencies desiring their services as interns and by employers seeking additions to their staff.
 Graduates of our Program are employed by hospitals and treatment centers throughout the region and across the nation.